 Method 3 – Peppermint Essential Oil

 Peppermint essential oil can repel gnats.
 They are known for being natural insect repellents.
-Essential oils are great if you prefer a natural way to get rid of gnats instead of using exterminator chemicals.
+Essential oils are great gnat repellents.
+It is a natural way to get rid of gnats instead of using exterminator chemicals.

 • Step 1 – Mix a few drops of the essential oil with a cup of water and place in a spray bottle.